 So, when you get the home appraised, keep in mind that the lender will only provide funds to cover the appraised value of the house.
-If the appraisal comes in below the purchasing price, you’ll have to either renegotiate price or come up with the difference – which is one of the many reasons having a mortgage contingency (or appraisal contingency) is in your best interest.
+If the appraisal comes in below the purchasing price, you’ll have to either renegotiate the price or come up with the difference, which is one of the many reasons having a mortgage contingency (or appraisal contingency) is in your best interest.

 Step 12: Close On Your New Home

 Before closing, walk through the property with your real estate agent and make sure that everything is in order.
 If the seller agreed to make any repairs, the walkthrough is the time to ensure that the seller has actually completed them.

 Then, review your Closing Disclosure.
 It will outline the terms, final closing costs and any outstanding charges or fees included in your loan.
 Your lender will send the disclosure to you at least 3 days before closing.

 During closing, the property title will pass from the seller to you.
 A closing agent will oversee this process, which typically takes place at a title company, management firm, escrow office or your home.

 The closing agent will ensure that all necessary parties are present at closing.
 The agent acts as a mediator between you and the seller and confirms that all required documents are signed.
 Once documents have been signed, the agent will ensure that all funds – including closing fees and escrow payments – are paid and properly disbursed.